AzarguNazari/docker-swarm-practice/README.md

 `docker stack deploy --compose-file docker-compose.yml test-nginx`

 ## Note
 Before doing the stack deployment, we should have already created the swarm nodes.
-If you want to create `docker-machine` for test purpose, following the below code:
+If you want to create `docker-machine` for test purpose, follow the below guide:
 - We create 3 docker-machine (virtual machines) for experiment purpose
 - `docker-machine create --driver virtualbox node1`, `docker-machine create --driver virtualbox node2`, `docker-machine create --driver virtualbox node3`
 - To see the list of created virtual machines `vboxmanage list vms`